shlomielbaz/url-encoded/README.md

 ### Running example:
 Assuming NodeJS already installed on the machine, get into the url-encoded and run:  ``` node index.js ```

+To get more information read [parse urlencoded string-json in one line code](https://www.linkedin.com/pulse/parse-urlencoded-string-json-one-line-code-shlomi-elbaz/)